jasperroloff/nextcloud-migration-helper/README.md

 ## Tips

+### Resume after interrupt

+If you have to interrupt the program (e.g. because of network issues), you can simply start it again.
+It should then resume where it stopped.

+### Clean start

+To do a clean start, just delete the local tmp directory or the `files.db` file in it.

 ### Show progress

 While uploading, the progress can be viewed by doing the following query against the database file: